aislan-michel/battleship/README.md

 ### position (of grid)

-* by default, is as sea
+* by default, is as the sea
 * content contains a part of ship or a bomb

 #### "design" of ships